Get alerts of updates about «Quarantine and isolation»

 - Own kitchen or food service

-It is also possible to get an exemption from the requirement to stay in quarantine hotels for those who can document strong welfare considerations, such as having contact with their own children or attending a funeral.
+It is also possible to get an exemption from the requirement to stay in quarantine hotels for those who have arranged contact with their own children or after application to the Norwegian Directorate of Immigration for those who can document strong welfare considerations, or other compelling reasons.
 This applies to both Norwegians and foreigners.
-They must then submit confirmation that they have another suitable place of residence during the quarantine period.
-This includes:

 - Questions and answers about entry to Norway (government.no)